 - Click Save & Enable.
 You will be redirected to the AuthPoint single sign-on (SSO) page to authenticate.
 If you authenticate successfully, SSO will be enabled.

-Before AuthPoint can receive authentication requests from Evernote, you must specify the Evernote client as a SAML resource in AuthPoint.
-You must also assign the Evernote resource to determine which users can authenticate and log in to Evernote and which authentication methods they can use (Push, QR code, and OTP).
+Before AuthPoint can receive authentication requests from Evernote, you must add a SAML resource in AuthPoint.
+You must also create an authentication policy for the Evernote resource to determine which users can authenticate and log in to Evernote and which authentication methods they can use (Push, QR code, and OTP).

 Add a SAML Resource in AuthPoint

 From the AuthPoint management UI: